Your secret to getting and staying well

 Sometimes a change in diet is part of treating a health problem.
 That's especially true with conditions like high blood pressure, chronic kidney disease, diabetes, or even certain cancers.
 A dietitian can create a meal plan that is good for you.

-Like the name sounds, a health care advocate is there for your support.
-They can help you figure out the right health benefits for your medical needs.
-And what questions to ask your care team.
+Like the name sounds, a healthcare advocate is there for your support.
+They can help you figure out the right health benefits for your medical needs and the right questions to ask your clinical care team.
 You can also ask them to go with you to doctor’s appointments.

 What you need to know

-The key to getting the most out of your relationship with every care team member: good communication.
-To build a strong foundation, ask these questions every time you have an appointment with a new care team member:
+The key to getting the most out of your relationship with every clinical care team member is good communication.
+To build a strong foundation, ask these questions every time you have an appointment with a new clinical care team member:

 • How can you help me with my health?

-• How will you talk with other members of my care team?
+• How will you talk with other members of my clinical care team?

 • How does your care plan fit into my overall health plan?